Skip to Main Content

 • Add labels to classroom objects: Label supplies, clock, pencil sharpener, etc in multiple languages (if needed).

-• Visual Reminders: Post visual reminders of behavioral expectations
+• Visual Reminders: Post visual reminders of expectations

 Use touch equivalents (tactile graphics or objects of reference) for key visuals that represent concepts.